firozkhan18/Java-Evaluations/chapter08-lambda-and-method-reference.md

-if you have not read the previous chapter on interfaces, starts by it first

 # Lambda and Method reference

 Java unlike JavaScript or Python, don't let you pass a method as argument of a method without ceremony